AmePelliccia/AmePelliccia/README.md

 #### 1000 Dynamics Specifications
 - **Technical Specifications**
-  - Detailed technical requirements and guidelines for implementing the S(1000) Dynamics standards.
+  - Detailed technical requirements and guidelines for implementing the S(1000) Dynamics s
-- **Operational Specifications**
-  - Op